cmprescott/ansible-role-komodo-edit/README.md

 komodo-edit
 ========

-Installs SmartGit for Ubuntu from PPA.
+Installs Komodo Edit for Ubuntu from PPA.

 Requirements
 ------------